jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     }
     ```

-    > This will be where the business logic is added for our custom shipping engine.
-It will fetch a list of available options, then perform the processing necessary to present them to the customer.
+    > This is where we will add the business logic for our custom shipping engine.
+It will fetch a list of available options, then perform the processing steps necessary to present them to the customer.

 1. ```java
     @Override